 Community Determines 3 Priority Health Issues

-After a nine month process of reviewing local county-level data, Healthy Cabarrus’ Community Planning Council has determined the top three community health priorities facing residents in 2016.
-The top three community priorities for Cabarrus County are substance use, mental health, and obesity.
+After a nine month process of reviewing local county-level data, Healthy Cabarrus’ Community Planning Council has determined the top three community health priorities facing residents in 2020.
+The top three community priorities for Cabarrus County are housing, mental health and early childhood education.